isc-projects/isc-dnssec-guide/doc/getting-started.rst

 generate keys.

-There are software packages, such as ``haveged`` for Linux, that provide additional entropy for your system.
+There are software packages, such as ``haveged`` for Linux, that provide additional entropy for a system.
 Once installed, they significantly reduce the time needed to generate keys.

 The more entropy there is, the better pseudo-random numbers you get, and